Before you submit your work to the Bulletin, please read the following Writer's Guidelines

 Peer review.
 The Bulletin is not a peer-reviewed journal; however, we do send unsolicited articles to colleagues for outside review.
 Be prepared to answer questions and to document your points—by way of hyperlinks for web pieces or in the form of footnotes for journal pieces.

 Fact checking.
 Be careful with your facts.
 Double check all titles, names, treaties, numbers, years, etc. in your manuscript.
 Editors will do what they can to ensure the accuracy of your facts, but, ultimately, it is the author’s responsibility—not the editor’s—to ensure that everything is correct in an article.
 Plagiarism is a sin.
 Do not even think of sending the Bulletin anything but original work.
+The Bulletin will not publish text created or generated by artificial intelligence.
+Authors must disclose to Bulletin editors any use of generative AI tools in research or conception stages of articles proposed for publication.

 Do not submit a research paper.
 The Bulletin publishes high-concept, high-quality journalism, which is a different form than the research paper.
 One is not a better form than the other; a research paper is perfectly appropriate to a research journal.
 It just won’t work with the Bulletin’s format or audience.
 The Bulletin is its own publication, with long-established parameters, and the best way to gauge what will work for the Bulletin is to read the Bulletin.